mahes-a/2023/AzureOpenAI/PowerBIAOIIntegration.md

 - Function App becomes a facade serving layer and provides simple data integration end points for any client tool.

-- In this example , we generate customer feedback samples Open AI with customer sentiment for simplicity but this can be designed in a way that true customer feedback can be sent to Open AI to perform sentiment analysis
+- In this example , we generate customer feedback with sentiment samples from Azure Open AI for simplicity but this can be designed in a way that true customer feedback can be sent to Open AI to perform sentiment analysis

 - This is a sample approach to integrate Open AI insights and enable advanced analytics by visualizing them using Power BI